Red and White @ Silver

 As graduates in the Norwich Free Academy Class of 2001, Ian Cheney, Zack Lamothe, and Jim Wheeler were stunned to find themselves closer to 60 years old than they were to high school.
 The decision was made – before more time passes, it was time to reconnect with members of their graduating class before old age deletes their fellow Wildcats’ memory banks.
 Each week, join them as they interview a different member of the NFA Class of 2001 as they approach their 25th reunion.

-Her name is Janelle Handy, now Janelle Turley, and she’s a member of the NFA Class of 2001.
+His name is Kevin Brunetti, and he’s a member of the NFA Class of 2001.

 Disclaimer